-The prepossessed doll was initially purchased at a hobby shop by a woman as a gift for her daughter in 1970.
-Her daughter, Donna, shared an apartment with fellow nursing student Angie.
-At their apartment, the doll became a vessel for the little dead girl.
-Donna and Angie believed that they could live with the doll’s strange quirks, but her actions became increasingly sinister as time went on.
+The doll became a vessel for the little dead girl at their apartment.
+Donna and Angie believed they could live with the doll’s strange quirks, but her actions became increasingly sinister as time passed.

-The true Wolf Creek story happened about two thousand kilometers from Wolfe Creek National Park, not in Western Australia, but the Northern Territory.
-On July 14, 2001, British tourists Peter Falconio (then 28) and Joanne Lees (who in October 2006 finally launched her book, the only true story!) traveled on the Stuart Highway from Alice Springs in the direction of Darwin.
+The true Wolf Creek story happened about two thousand kilometres from Wolfe Creek National Park, not in Western Australia, but the Northern Territory.
+On July 14, 2001, British tourists Peter Falconio (then 28) and Joanne Lees (who in October 2006 finally launched her book, the only true story!) travelled on the Stuart Highway from Alice Springs in the direction of Darwin.
 It was nighttime.

 10. 247 Degrees Fahrenheit

 Amid the backdrop of some classical music, the viewers are treated to a short sex romp between Michael (Michael Coupon) and Renee ( Christine Ulloa).
-This most likely happened in the real version, considering that the actual characters were barely out of their teenage years and had a whole cabin by themselves.
+This most likely happened in the real version, considering that the characters were barely out of their teenage years and had a whole cabin alone.

 Moving on, later that evening, the four guests have dinner with Uncle Wade while getting acquainted with one another.
 Sitting down with friends and family for dinner is a typical American habit, so it probably also happened in the real story.